timmywil/grunt-bowercopy/CONTRIBUTING.md

 - Use single quotes
 - Multiple var statements can be used to group variable declarations logically
+- Liberal spacing between parenthesis need not be used
 - Use [jsdoc-style](http://usejsdoc.org/#JSDoc3_Tag_Dictionary) comments for functions

 Add tests to test/bowercopy_test.js.
 See the [nodeunit README](https://github.com/caolan/nodeunit) for documentation.